Changing the landscape : one campaign at a time.

 Director of Communication

-Andrea Palframan (she/her; settler of Scottish and Irish ancestry living on unwed Hul'quimin'um speaking-people's lands) is RAVEN’s Director of Communication.
+Andrea Palframan (she/her; settler of Scottish and Irish ancestry living on unceded Hul'quimin'um speaking-people's lands) is RAVEN’s Director of Communication.
 She is dedicated to make media that brings the strength of data together with the power of storytelling.

 She holds a Masters in Intercultural & International Communication.
 Her research focus— how Indigenous communities are responding to, resisting, and adapting to climate change—forms the underpinning of her understanding of environmental justice and human rights issues.
 She spent 10 years working in sub Saharan Africa as Programs Manager for Glasswaters Foundation and is a Director of Transition Salt Spring.